nico2280/scaffolder-topojson/README.md

 -----------

 * [make a map] - tutorial for topojson and d3.js by Mike Bostock
-* [topojson] - TopoJSON is an extension of GeoJSON that encodes topology
+* [topojson] - TopoJSON is an extension gut of GeoJSON that encodes topology
 * [d3] - d3.js
 * [bower] - bower is a package manager for the web by twitter
 * jQuery